 Rogers then argued that the trial judge erred in the determination of the “actual injury” it suffered pursuant to article 2129 by limiting it only to the discount received by class members when it should have been entitled to all of its actual costs and expenses.

 Early cancellation fees, the appeal court notes, were “designed,” at least in part as a way to compensate for loss of future income.
-But future profits cannot be included in the assessment of injuries when customers retain the right to unilaterally resiliate a contract, noted the appeal court.
+But future profits cannot be included in the assessment of injuries when customers retain the right to unilaterally cancel or resiliate a contract, noted the appeal court.

 The appeal court not surprisingly then upheld the lower court’s finding that the early cancellation clause was “excessive,” within the meaning of article 1437 of the Civil Code.